guildai/guild.ai/pages/docs/guides/create-object-detector.md

 !!! important
-    The order that items appear in `extends` is important as configuration defined in earlier items in the list take precedance over items defined later.
-Ensure that
+    The order that items appear in `extends` is important as configuration appearing earlier in the list takes precedance over configuration appearing later.
+In the case of our model, `voc-annotated-images-directory-support` must appear before
-    `voc-annotated-images-directory-support` is listed *before*
     `faster-rcnn-resnet-50`.

 Save your changes to `guild.yml`.

-This change adds a `prepare` operation to our detector.
+By extending `voc-annotated-images-directory-support` our model inherits a `prepare` operation.

 List model operations: